nelfproject/NeLF_Speech2Text_Pytorch/README.md

 # About
-Compact and pure python/pytorch implementation of the NeLF ASR model.
+Compact and pure python/pytorch re-implementation of the NeLF ASR model.
-Do not distribute.
+Private repo: do not distribute the code and or models.

 # Usage
 ## 1. Recreate Python environment